2023 Annual Report

 We believe in organizational excellence at all levels, grounded in our core values and measured against progress toward our mission to guide our path to success.

-Below is a snapshot of the Shriver Center’s revenue and expenses for FY 2023.
-Our Audited Financial Statement is available for download.
+Below is a snapshot of the Shriver Center’s revenue and expenses for fiscal year 2023.
+Our Audited Financial Statement and tax form 990 are available for download.

 Donate Today